Jack Welch: CEO

-Welch was passionate in making people GE's core competency.
 There was a lengthy and publicized succession planning saga prior to his retirement among James McNerney, Robert Nardelli, and Jeff Immelt, with Immelt eventually selected to succeed Welch as chairman and CEO.
 His successor plan had always been a priority, as noted in his 1991 speech "From now on, [choosing my successor] is the most important decision I'll make.
 It occupies a considerable amount of thought almost every day."

 Welch's "walk-away" package from GE was not valued at the time of his retirement, but GMI Ratings estimates its worth at $420 million.

 He served as Chairman of The Business Council in 1991 and 1992.